ActiveInferenceInstitute/ActiveInferenceJournal/GuestStream/GuestStream_049/Transcripts/Prose/gs049-1_ActInf GuestStream 049.1 ~  Clickbait, consciousness science, and responsible journalism.m4a.sentences.csv_transcript.md

 They're cutting us off at the knees in the eyes of our peers in terms of the financial support we can compete for from granting agencies, in terms of where we can publish our science.
 And by the way, that science is state of the art and cutting edge.

 We have a responsibility, though, as people who are doing this state of the art consciousness science to try to work with the media so that the reporting can be more honest, so we can continue working there as well.
+This is a two way street in some ways.
-This is a two way street in some ways, but we also hope that folks who are listening right now will recognize this pattern the next time you read an article about consciousness science that maybe those sensationalized claims are not exactly a reflection of the state of art in the field.
+But we also hope that folks who are listening right now will recognize this pattern the next time you read an article about consciousness science that maybe those sensationalized claims are not exactly a reflection of the state of art in the field.
 Because here is the truth.
 This is real consciousness science, modern consciousness science.
 It's a collection of basically every single state of the art discipline and method of scientific inquiry that you can think of. [showing image of "cognitive sciences", "computational neuroscience", and "compter science/AI/ML" in overlapping Venn diagram].